 Consent in relationship to sexual activity is defined in Pennsylvania and at Temple in accordance with its plain and common meaning.
-With respect to sexual activity, consent means words or actions that show a knowing and voluntary agreement to engage in mutually agreed sexual activity.
+Consent means knowing, voluntary, and clear permission by words or actions to engage in sexual activity.
 Consent must be ongoing through sexual activity and can be revoked at any time.
+Mere assent

-Assent (an affirmative statement or action) shall not constitute consent if it is given by a person who is unable to make a reasonable judgment concerning the nature or harmfulness of the activity because of intoxication, unconsciousness, youth, mental deficiency or incapacity, or if the assent is the product of threat or coercion.
+(an affirmative statement or action) shall not constitute consent if it is given by a person who is unable to make a reasonable judgment concerning the nature or harmfulness of the activity because of intoxication, unconsciousness, youth, mental deficiency, or if the assent is the product of threat or coercion.
 Consent to prior sexual activities does not constitute consent to future acts.